bufbuild/protobuf-es/MANUAL.md

 ### Generating a file

 As illustrated above, the generator functions are invoked by the plugin framework with a parameter of type `Schema`.
 This object contains the information needed to generate code.
-In addition to the [`CodeGeneratorRequest`](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/compiler/plugin.proto) that is standard when working with protoc plugins, the `Schema` object also contains some convenience interfaces that make it a bit easier to work with the various descriptor objects.
+In addition to the [`CodeGeneratorRequest`][google/protobuf/compiler/plugin.proto] that's standard when working with `protoc` plugins, the ` `Schema` object also contains some convenient interfaces that make working with the various descriptor objects easier.
 See [Walking through the schema](#walking-through-the-schema) for more information on the structure.

-For example, the `Schema` object contains a `files` property, which is a list of `DescFile` objects representing the files requested to be generated.
-The first thing you will most likely do in your generator function is iterate over this list and issue a call to a function that is also present on the `Schema` object: `generateFile`.
-This function expects a filename and returns a generated file object containing a `print` function which you can then use to "print" to the file.
+For example, the `Schema` object contains a `files` property, which is a list of `DescFile` objects representing the files in the generation request.
+The first thing your generator function will likely do is iterate over this list and issue a call to the `generateFile` function that's also present on the `Schema` object.
+This function expects a filename and returns a generated file object containing a `print` function that you can then use to "print" to the file.
 For more information, see [Printing to a generated file](#printing-to-a-generated-file) below.

 Each `file` object on the schema contains a `name` property representing the name of the file that was parsed by the compiler (minus the `.proto` extension).
 When specifying the filename to pass to `generateFile`, it is recommended to use this file name plus the name of your plugin (minus `protoc-gen`).
 So, for example, for a file named `user_service.proto` being processed by `protoc-gen-foo`, the value passed to `generateFile` would be `user_service_foo.ts`.